 Dr Amreen Bashir's research interests include clinical microbiology and environmental microbiology.
-She teaches on a number of programmes within Biology/Biomedical science from 1st year to final year and she undertakes the BMS Placement Tutor role.
-She is also a personal and academic tutor.
+She teaches on a number of programmes within Biology/Biomedical science and Biochemistry from 1st year to final year including; Microbiology, Biomedical Key skills and Haematology and Blood Transfusion.
+Dr Bashir also undertakes the BMS and Biology Placements Tutor role, regularly liaising with key stakeholders including the NHS to facilitate the placement process.
+In addition to this, Dr Bashir is a personal and academic tutor.

 Areas of Expertise (5)

 Aston University: PhD, Microbiology 2016